Yigit4416/my-drive/README.md

 ## NOTES

+- for security when you are sending name of the file to aws also make sure that you encrypt the userId and add that to name of file when uploading the file.
+- if a person presses share button lets add a switch for sharable for that so if user switches that nobody can look at it
+    - we will achive this by url based search when a user presses a file first it will go to our site that it will get it's real url and than will go to file.
 - share link will be route of file
 - Copy button doesn't functioning propperly (after connecting with S3 this will be contain link we want)
 - drawer.tsx might give error because DialogTitle.